E-Wickham/WebScrapersPython/README.md

 **Sept 27**

 The National Post has updated their pages to include multiple links for ELECTION 2021.
 These links will be removed from the array in future iterations, but for now these links are added to the columnlinks list.

+** To Do **

+The next logical step is to have these scripts hosted on a server to run every 24 hours.
+There are always a few column links that cause problems and are currently being fixed by user prompts.
+This can be done later by setting the column values causing issues to "please review".
+Human review of data scraped from the web should be done daily to ensure the integrity of the database